 Meet: Emmeline Pankhurst statue, St Peter’s Square.

 Booking: Please press here to book with Eventbrite.

-It is just over a hundred years (1 December 1919) since a woman entered the British Parliament for the first time.
+It is just over a hundred and two years (1 December 1919) since a woman entered the British Parliament for the first time.
 American socialite Nancy Astor won a by-election for the Unionists in Plymouth Sutton, ironically replacing her husband, Waldorf Astor, who had just been ennobled.

 The campaign to win women the vote and the right to enter the Commons had been raging ever since more than a dozen people were killed and hundreds injured at the Peterloo Massacre in Manchester in 1819.
 Henry Hunt, the main speaker at the Peterloo rally that never happened, later became the first MP to put forward a bill to allow women to vote in general elections, but that was back in the 1830s.
 Two generations later the Pankhurst family took over the campaign, leading one of the most bitter and brutal political battles in British history, for many years from Manchester.